The Safari browser offers an export feature that allows us to export saved data like passwords in a CSV file and bookmarks in HTML.

 If you want to cross-check the imported passwords after migrating the browser data, follow these steps.

 - Open the Chrome browser on your computer.

-- Click the Chrome Profile icon at the top-right corner of the browser.
+- Click the Chrome Profile icon at the browser’s top-right corner.

 - Select the Site URL to view the corresponding saved password page.